General Health June 6 - Written by Krista DeKuyper

 • Not be receiving healthcare coverage from another Canadian province or territory

-Processing time for new applications can take up to 10 weeks.
+Processing time for new MSI card applications can take anywhere from 10 business days upon receiving your application to 10 weeks.

 When applying for an MSI card, applicants will require the following documentation: